neighboring countries of india

 Cultural Similarities

-India and its neighbors share a vast array of cultural similarities that bind the region together.
+India and its neighbors share many cultural similarities that bind the region together.
 These shared aspects foster stronger people-to-people connections and enhance mutual understanding.

 • Shared Heritage: Many neighboring countries of India, like Nepal and Bhutan, share a common cultural heritage with India, including religious practices, languages, and customs.

-• Historical Links: Ancient trade routes and historical interactions have led to a blending of cultural practices across borders.
+• Historical Links: Ancient trade routes and historical interactions have blended cultural practices across borders.

 Festivals and Traditions